Meet the Tallest WNBA Players: In 2024 and All-Time

 Number of Seasons Played: 1

-Li Yueru, hailing from China, was drafted in 2019 by the Atlanta Dream but didn’t play until 2022 after joining the Chicago Sky.
+Li Yueru, hailing from China, is also one of our tallest active players.
+She was drafted in 2019 by the Atlanta Dream but didn’t play until 2022 after joining the Chicago Sky.
 She tallied 16 games in the 2022 season for the Sky, averaging 5.1 minutes per game.
+This 2024 season, she plays for the Los Angeles Sparks.

 Other Tallest WNBA Players

-Throughout WNBA history, more than 20 WNBA players stood 6’6”, including Sylvia Fowles, Carolyn Moos, Mercedes Russell, Awak Kuier, Jonquel Jones, and Kara Braxton.
+Throughout WNBA history, more than 20 WNBA players stood 6’6”, including Sylvia Fowles, Carolyn Moos, Mercedes Russell, Awak Kuier, Jonquel Jones, Azurá Stevens, and Kara Braxton.

 More on Height and Basketball

-Discover more about WNBA players, including the average height of WNBA players and who the shortest WNBA player is, through our comprehensive WNBA guide.
-Or, check out the towering athletes over in the the men’s pro league with our guide on the tallest NBA players.
+Discover more about WNBA players, including who the shortest WNBA player is, through our comprehensive WNBA guide.
+Or, learn whether playing basketball makes you taller, or check out the towering athletes over in the men’s pro league with our guide on the tallest NBA players.

 Leave a Comment